Creating “The Cure Map” to End Paralysis with Kelsey & Madeline

 A Bit About Madeline and Kelsey

 However, on July 4, 2012, Kelsey’s life was forever changed.
-As she told KBJR6, “I was partying and out really late and I went out to Long Island with some friends on their boat, and in an altered state of mind, forgot where I was and I dove into three feet of water.”
+“I was partying and out really late and I went out to Long Island with some friends on their boat, and in an altered state of mind, forgot where I was and I dove into three feet of water.”
 It was this dive into shallow water that broke Peterson’s neck, as well as three separate vertebrae.

 This injury paralyzed Kelsey, sidelining her dream to start her own dance studio.
 Yet, since starting work on the documentary, Kelsey says that “doing this film with Maddy has, in a big way, brought back those feelings I had when I was dancing or choreographing—something incendiary inside.
 It feels unbelievable to regain that sense of creativity and self-worth, just through a different medium.”